rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 AppointmentCompose & AppointmentRead & MessageCompose & MessageRead
 ```

-Basically, the type _office.js_ chose for `item` combines all the available properties, methods, overloads into one type.
+Basically, the type _office.js_ chose for `item` mashes all the available properties, methods, overloads into one type.
 This is simply an incorrect type for the `item` property.
-Runtime values do not satisfy the intersection type, they satisfy the union type.
+Runtime values do not satisfy the _intersection_ type, they satisfy the _union_ type.
 Type checked programs will fail at runtime. _office.js_ declaration files are incorrect.

-_Seems like _office.js_ types sometimes lie._ And I am repeating myself.

-None of the examples shown in this note should be used to blame TypeScript.
-None of them should be a surprise.
-Less trustworthy types are a limitation we have to accept if we want gradual typing over the wild-west JS.

-Rather, it is on the TypeScript developers (including API developers) to be extra diligent in making sure that the types make runtime sense.
+_office.js types are off for sure._

+Gradual typing over the wild-west JS has to have maintenance challenges.
+Nonetheless this surprising.
 What are the types good for if they're not accurate?

 > "You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
 > You take the red pill — you stay in Wonderland, and I show you how deep the rabbit hole goes"